lostatc/acid-store/CONTRIBUTING.md

 are required to use various parts of the library will be missing.
 That is because this is an [unstable feature](https://github.com/rust-lang/rust/issues/43781) of rustdoc that happens to be enabled in docs.rs.
-To build the documentation correctly, run the following command:
+To build the documentation with these markers, run the following command:

 ```shell